nikitavoloboev/data/focusing/rules.md

 ## Share
 - Share everything I know and made.
-- Share the link on the appropriate website/forum/subreddit.
-Tweet it.

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.